Shxmeem/project/index.md

 | **Total** | **80** | **100%** |

 **Interpretation:**
-Half of the respondents are postgraduates, indicating a highly educated sample which may positively influence digital payment adoption.
+Half of the respondents (50%) are postgraduates, and an additional 33.75% are undergraduates, indicating a highly educated sample where 83.75% have higher education.
+This educational background may positively influence digital payment adoption and understanding.

 ---